 You’re allowed to try to ignite the furnace again.
 However, if you try three times without success, the furnace will auto reset, a state in which the unit becomes unresponsive to external input until you reset it.
 The auto reset switch is a safety device that shuts off the gas valvein the presence of a flame rollout in the unit.

 Solution: The only solution here is to fix the underlying issue.
 Why is your furnace overheating?
 Is it a problem with the gas flow?
 Is it a damaged limit switch?.
 These problems can be caused by defective blower motor, dirty filter, loose blower wheel faulty switch or inadequate combustion air supply After fixing the issue, reset the furnace and test to see if it works.
 Here too, we recommend professional advice as overheating is too risky to troubleshoot with DIY.

 Finally, Carrier furnace code 33 (or 3-3) errors signal that the flame rollout switch has tripped.
 The rollout switch keeps an eye on the flame to ensure that it’s burning healthily and within the combustion chamber.
 The switch flips to prevent overheating and potential fires if the flame rolls out beyond the combustion chamber.

 Solution: Resetting the flame rollout switch isn’t too tricky.
 You can easily accomplish it without much knowledge of furnaces.
 However, the problem is the underlying issue.
 It’s counterproductive to reset the switch without addressing the cause.
 So, find out why your flame rolls out first and fix the problem.
-Then reset the furnace.
-You may need to engage a professional.
+Check for defective blower motor, obstructed pressure tubing dirty filters or restricted duct system.
+Turn the power off, remove the blower access panel and disconnect the R thermostat lead.
+Although some carrier furnace repair issues can be troubleshoot you may need to engage a professional.